 It’s a day that signifies the arrival of the first fleet; a day that the British flag was raised in New South Wales and Aboriginal people were treated like animals, slaves and swatted away like flies.
 It marks the beginning of destruction, the brutal act of genocide and the end of all that they once called home.

 So, on this day when over 97% of the population are deep in celebration, the people who held this land before us, are mourning the loss of their freedom.

 What I was also completely unaware of, was that Australia is the only country in the world that uses the landing of Europeans as their national day.
-For every other country, their national day is the day in which they settled independence.
+For every other country, their national day is the day on which they settled independence.
 That’s enough in itself, right?

-Here are a few of the arguments that were put in to play when the topic came up:
+Here are a few of the arguments that were put into play when the topic came up:

 “It’s never going to change the past” – “We can’t please everyone” – “For 71 years this has been Australia Day, why change it now?” – “What’s the point?”